PhilLockett/UnitTest/README.md

 failed assertions is given by ERROR_COUNT.
 This should be 0, if not an error has been introduced.

+### Note
+The timings displayed are a rough indication intended to indicate whether performance has been adversely affected. **Performance tools should be used if precise timing is required.**

 ## Cloning and Running

 To clone, build and run this code, execute the following unix/linux commands: